-12 Things To Do in The Peak District in Autumn & Winter
+15 Things To Do in Winter in the Peak District & Derbyshire

 In the cooler months, it’s all too easy to start hibernating in the close to zero temperatures and stay home but there’s really no need and there are plenty of days out and activities to be had in the Peak District and Derbyshire – from cosy tours in a 4×4 to snowboarding, flea markets and family fun…

-Here’s our pick of 12 things to do in the Peak District in the colder months:
+Here’s our pick of 15 Things to do in Winter in the Peak District and Derbyshire in the colder months

 If you either want to get some practice in for an upcoming ski or snowboarding holiday or you just fancy having some fun on slopes, there’s lots to offer here with lots of facilities to ski, board, tobogganing and tubing.
 If you’re a total beginner and want a new year challenge there’s lessons too.
 About 1.5hr drive from Buxton so within easy reach heading out along the A515 towards Sudbury.